CloudSlang/docs/cloudslang_dsl_reference.rst

 --------

 The key ``navigate`` is a property of a `task <#task>`__ name.
-It is mapped to key:value pairs where the key is the received `result <#results>`__ and the value is the target `task <#task>`__ or `flow <#flow>`__ `result <#results>`__.
+It is mapped to a list of key:value pairs where the key is the received `result <#results>`__ and the value is the target `task <#task>`__ or `flow <#flow>`__ `result <#results>`__.